grafana/grafonnet/docs/API/panel/timeSeries/standardOptions/threshold/step.md

 PARAMETERS:

-* **value** (`number`)
+* **value** (`["number", "null"]`)

-TODO docs
+Value represents a specified metric for the threshold, which triggers a visual change in the dashboard when this value is met or exceeded.
-FIXME the corresponding typescript field is required/non-optional, but nulls currently appear here when serializing -Infinity to JSON
+Nulls currently appear here when serializing -Infinity to JSON.